 Clinical Supervision is an extremely important component of effective and sound therapy practice.
-Delegates familiar with supervision in other psychotherapeutic modalities will discover that there are some the differences as well as the overlaps with CBT supervision.
-To explore this topic in greater details we designed a specific taught Diploma Module on CBT Supervision.
+Delegates familiar with supervision in other psychotherapeutic modalities will discover that there are some differences as well as overlaps with CBT supervision.
+To explore this topic in greater details we have designed a specific taught Diploma Module on CBT Supervision.

-There you will learn how to apply supervision models to your own CBT practice and develop practical “supervisee skills” along with the confidence to use CBT supervision to its best effect.
+Within this Module students will learn how to apply supervision models to your own CBT practice and develop practical “supervisee skills” along with the confidence to use CBT supervision to its best effect.

-All SDS supervisors are Accredited CBT Supervisors or Accredited CBT Therapists.
-SDS supervisors will see students on a minimum of an hour a month, although more frequent supervision is recommended of between two hours a month and two hours a fortnight during the period of practice.
+Typically, SDS supervisors will see students on a minimum of an hour a month, although more frequent supervision is recommended of between two hours a month and two hours a fortnight during training.